LuccaWang404/Ryujinx-ava-installers/README.md

 GitHub Actions will check updates per 30 minutes, keep this buid synchronized with the official version.

+> [!NOTE]
 **I am working on this project in my free time.
 As a student, I may not be able to fix the bugs in time.
-I really appreciate your understanding.**
+I really appreciate your understanding.**</br>

-> [!NOTE]
 **These builds are only for Windows.
 Official builds for Linux / macOS can be found on the [Official Website (Not available now)](https://ryujinx.org/download).**

 ## Contact